| 6 min read

 So far, the road had been really good to us, most of it had been asphalted.
 Occasionally, we had to go offroad because of holes in the road, but we would soon realise these little deviations are absolutely no reason to complain.
 There is no gravel road leading to the White Stupa, our destination for today, so the last few hours were spent bumping around and biting dust.
 We drove past the White Stupa, but didn't stop; we would come back later tonight, first we would go to our ger camp, to eat and drop our stuff.

 While waiting for dinner, we did a photoshoot of the camels and the local family at the camp.
-Two little boys were trying to repair their bike while their mother had started preparing our meal for tonight.
+Two little boys were trying to repair their bike while their mother had started preparing dinner for us.
 While waiting for dinner, Aurelien and I went for a walk around the camp.
 We didn't have to go far to feel overwhelmed by the vast landscape and made sure not to lose sight of the ger camp.
 This is the last place on earth where we wanted to get lost, everything just looks the same.

 When we got back, khorkhog was ready.
 Khorkhog is some kind of Mongolian barbecue: they put a big pot on the fire, fill it with goat meat, some vegetables... and stones.
 Yep.
 The stones thrown in for the taste, as an alternative for spices and they made the meal very salty.
 Oh yeah... there's one other little detail: this pot is put on a stove, which is heated by burning up camel shit.
 Are you feeling hungry already?